-Housing that is undergoing rehabilitation with Minnesota Housing funds must meet the requirements associated with a physical or capital needs assessment, accessibility, environmental standards, other inspections, preliminary scope of work and cost estimate, contract documents, and contractor procurement as follows:
+All housing that is undergoing rehabilitation with Minnesota Housing funds must meet the requirements associated with a physical or capital needs assessment, accessibility, environmental standards, other inspections, preliminary scope of work and cost estimate, contract documents, and contractor procurement as follows:

-A. Physical Needs Assessment (PNA) or Capital Needs Assessment (CNA) - Multifamily Developments planning rehabilitation and applying for funds through Minnesota Housing Consolidated RFP, Pipeline Application, or other Minnesota Housing funding, shall submit either a full Capital Needs Assessment or a Physical Needs Assessment.
+Physical Needs Assessment (PNA) or Capital Needs Assessment (CNA).
+Multifamily developments proposing rehabilitation and applying for funds through Minnesota Housing Consolidated RFP, Pipeline Application, or other Minnesota Housing funding, shall submit either a full Capital Needs Assessment or a Physical Needs Assessment prepared by a Needs Assessor.